The Sustainability FAQ

 The Bachelor of Science in Sustainability Studies is a multi-disciplinary degree designed to rigorously educate those interested in the fields of sustainability.
 The program curricula expands on Florida Tech’s well-known science and technology strengths.
 Students choose their preferred combination of business and social science concentration courses to produce unusually well-rounded graduates that can operate within multiple disciplines in the 21st century workforce.

 Four concentrations are offered: Technology & Engineering, Business & Economics, Environmental Sciences, and Social Sciences.
 The program emphasizes advanced educational experiences, hands-on projects (individually and in teams), opportunities for research on campus or internships in the community.
-Graduates can excel either in the changing job market or graduate research schools, law school, and sustainability MBA programs.
 Final capstone projects use a campus classroom model: students address real-world sustainability challenges to generate products and build marketable skills.

 What are requirements and concentrations for the Sustainability Studies Major?

 Students must meet the minimum course requirements (124 total credits) as outlined in the program planning guide.
-As a part of the curriculum, 24 credits of restricted electives from the four program concentration areas are required as follows:
+As a part of the curriculum, 24 credits of electives from four program concentration areas:

 - Environmental Sciences, minimum of 6 cr (ES)